earthly/website/blog/_posts/2023-01-31-deploy-dockcontainers-to-AWSECS-using-Terraform.md

  - Container
 ---

 [Elastic Container Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) (ECS) is a container orchestration service from AWS.
 It allows you to launch and manage container workloads.
-Recently, we published a [Deploying Docker Containers with ECS](https://earthly.dev/blog/deploy-dockercontainers-with-ecs/) guide that allows you to provision infrastructure on ECS.
+Recently, we published a [Deploying Docker Containers with ECS](https://earthly.dev/blog/deploy-dockercontainers-with-ecs/) guide that allows you to provision infrastructure on [ECS](/blog/how-to-setup-and-use-amazons-elastic-container-registry) .
 However, these steps are implemented manually.

 This guide aims to help you automate the process of deploying Docker Containers to ECS using [Terraform](https://developer.hashicorp.com/terraform/intro), an infrastructure-as-code (IaC) tool.